-The three famed hot spring resorts of Mimasaka in northern Okayama —Yubara, Okutsu and Yunogo— have alkaline properties known for their healing effects on the body; rejuvenating the skin, soothing muscle aches and helping to restore energy.
+The three famous hot spring resorts of Mimasaka in northern Okayama—Yubara, Okutsu and Yunogo—have alkaline properties known for their healing effects on the body.
 All three offer their own versions of this healing, invigorating experience, and each deserves a visit.

 - Taking part in the Salamander Festival

 - An evening stroll through town dressed in a yukata

 - Watching fireworks in the heart of a rural onsen town

 Yubara Onsen: Take the Chutetsu bus bound for Hiruzen from Tenmaya Bus Center in Okayama City to Katsuyama Station.
 From there, catch the Maniwa City Community bus from Katsuyama Station to Yubara Onsen.

 Okutsu Onsen: Take the Tsuyama Line from Okayama Station to Tsuyama Station.
 At Tsuyama, take the bus bound for Okutsu.